pve/foobotapi/txt/rights.md

 For API access control, we generally have to rely on some kind of shared secret.
 This implies that we have key management, distribution, and access control problems.

 Within a cloud provider ecosystem, we have _another option_, which is based on internally trusted identities.
-In our example our cloud function will be executed with a specific role/identity, which has privileges and access rights associated with it.
+In our example, our cloud function will be executed with a specific role/identity, which has privileges and access rights associated with it.
 For example, the function can write to the database, but other than that, we'd like to restrict that access.
 The database service trusts the other services on the function identity and its privileges.
 We then don't need any secrets such as API keys to manage for this trust relation.